 QISKit alone requires developer skills.
 Running experiments on the IBM Q Experience means understanding how to write a program, or using someone else’s program such as those in QISKit’s github repository.
 So far, this approach has succeeded: More than 85,000 users have run more than four million experiments and published 80 research papers based on experiments run on the system.
 But we were missing the contributions of domain experts – until QISKit AQUA.

 A classic-quantum hybrid environment

-Today, Qiskit Aqua Chemistry libraries support classical applications such as Gaussian, PSI4, PySCF and PyQuante.
-Users can work with one of these apps in Aqua to run a specific execution on IBM Q quantum hardware or simulators – versus within the classical software – to examine the results a quantum computer produces.
-The release also includes Qiskit Aqua Artificial Intelligence and Qiskit Aqua Optimization algorithms and will include interfaces to particular domain-specific applications in the near future.
+Today, QISKit AQUA Chemistry libraries support classical applications such as Gaussian, PSI4, PySCF and PyQuante.
+Users can work with one of these apps in ACQUA to run a specific execution on IBM Q quantum hardware or simulators – versus within the classical software – to examine the results a quantum computer produces.
+The release also includes QISKit ACQUA Artificial Intelligence and QISKit AQUA Optimization algorithms and will include interfaces to particular domain-specific applications in the near future.

 Many working chemists today rely on software packages to do very specific computations related to their particular field of interest.
 We hope that chemists will look at how QISKit AQUA can extend the power of their familiar applications into the quantum realm.
 We’ve made it easy to download and install QISKit AQUA to start learning and experimenting.

 Sixteen or twenty of today’s approximate universal qubits do not provide a specific advantage over classical computers just yet.
 IBM scientists even proved that 49 and 56 qubits can be simulated on supercomputers for particular problems.
 So, why create this hybrid classical-quantum environment now?